Size8 x 16

 Warehouse Glass - This section is for folks who are looking for great bargins on first quality glass.
 Check out glass on this page for exceptional deals on full sheets of glass.
 These sheets must be purchased in full sheet size.
 They can be cut into 16" x 16" pieces and sent via FedEx.

 Use the Form on the left to browse our Sheet Glass Inventory.

 - Opal: Glass that is not transparent, although some sheets may contain relatively transparent areas.

-- Streaky: Contains two or more colors mixed together and may or may not be transparent.
+- Streaky: Contains two or more transparent colors mixed together.

 - Cathedral: Single color transparent glass.

 How is art glass different than stained glass?

 For the uninitiated, understanding the differences between these glass types can initially be difficult.
 Know that colored glass and art glass are basically synonyms, but neither of these terms is perfectly synonymous with stained glass.